 The boat will stop off each day so you can explore small towns that chart the cultural and religious history of the area and your guide will bring to life the extraordinary history of West Bengal, weaving tales around the statues of former viceroys and the portraits of elegant ladies and gentlemen of the Raj.

-As you cruise further from the main cities, the villages become smaller and more infrequent, and your boat will cause ever greater excitement in the children who run along the banks, attempting to practise their English on you from a distance.
+As you cruise further from the main cities, the villages become smaller and more infrequent, and your boat will cause ever greater excitement in the children who run along the banks, attempting to practice their English on you from a distance.

 A few days into the cruise you reach Kalna, a personal favorite of mine as the temple complex here is unlike any other I've seen on my travels around India.
 The Nava Kailish, built in 1809, is made up of more than 108 Shiv Mandirs (small shrine temples home to deity statues).
 They are constructed in two circles: 74 in the outer, 34 creating the inner circle.
-Although too small and sacred to enter, the clever design means all deities can be seen and worshipped from the centre of the temple complex.
+Although too small and sacred to enter, the clever design means all deities can be seen and worshiped from the center of the temple complex.

 Cruising options in West Bengal

 As in Assam, we work with only a small number of boats, and the dates of your travel will largely dictate the choice of boat.
 The Sukapha has only 12 cabins in comparison to the larger and newer 22 cabin Rajmahal.
 The cruises start at seven nights and can be easily combined to create a 14 day trip.
 The most popular cruise departs from Calcutta and travels up through the colonial settlements of Serampore, Chandernagore, Barrakpore and Kalna.